National Museum of Natural History: Western Cultures Hall

 "This hall explores some examples from various cultures in the western world including northern Iraq, ancient Egypt, Greece and Rome and the recent discovery of the Iceman, a Copper Age mummy found in an Italian glacier."
-This exhibit closed September 26, 2010.
+This exhibit was closed on September 26, 2010.

 Korea Gallery

 The Korea Gallery was a special showcase to celebrate Korean traditions and examine its unique influence and complex role in the world today.

-The exhibit expressed the continuity of the past by highlighting enduring features of Korean culture which have influence and resonance today.
+The exhibit expressed the continuity of the past by highlighting enduring features of Korean culture over 2,600 years.
 The exhibit used the Smithsonian ceramics collection as well as a rich selection of photographs, ritual objects and traditional Korean carpentry to communicate and connect to both the local Korean community and an international audience.
 Traditional art forms, such as ceramics and calligraphy, along with mythological figures, language, large feature photographs and illustrations spoke to a range of shared historical memories which connected Koreans at home and abroad.

 Personal stories of modern Koreans, as told in their own voices, provide a context to discuss some of the many issues that face the divided country today.
 Korea's incredible transformation from 'The Hermit Kingdom' to a world power is traced through its impact on the arts, the economy and popular culture.
 The exhibit was designed by Reich + Petch.
 This exhibit closed in 2017.

-Other
+Facility

 In the lower level, there is a bird exhibit, Urban Bird Habitat Garden, with all the migratory and native birds to Washington, D.C.

 The Global Volcanism Program is housed in the department of Mineral Sciences.

 The museum frequently hosts sleepovers through the Smithsonian Associates for children ages 8–12.